 How to serve?

-More chicken breast recipes:
+More chicken breast recipes

 - 4 boneless skinless chicken breasts about 130 g/ 4.5 oz each

-- 1 tablespoon olive oil
+- 1 tablespoon vegetable oil

 - 2 teaspoons dried oregano